wltrimbl/2013-10-17-uic/lessons/thw-shell/tutorial.md

 1. Put all of the sequence data into one file called "all_data"

-2. Have all of the data files in there, and ensure that every file has a ".fasta" extension
+2. Have all of the data files in one folder, and ensure that every file has a ".fasta" extension

 3. Get rid of the extraneous "NOTES" files